EMUNES/Auto-Subtitle-File-Generation/README.md

 1. (Install python on your machine.)
 2. Download the project code on your machine.
 3. Download and Extract model under *models* folder.
 See README.md under *models* folder.
 4. (Open your terminal or cmd under the project root folder and type`python install -r requirements.txt`.
-Install pytorch following its official website if it fails to download torch.)
+Install pytorch following its official website if it fails to download torch.).
+If you see error while running the program, try to run `python install -r requirements_full.txt` (install a full bundle with specified version of packages) and the you should be fine with this project.
 5. Open your terminal or cmd under the project root folder and type `python run.py`.
 This will evoke an old-style script to accept the absolute path of your audio/video file, and offer a choice to name the output file.
 6. Get your subtitle file under *results* folder under the project root folder.